volldigital/laravel-navision/README.md

 ```

-Now you are ready to recieve data from your UNITOP System.
+Now you are ready to recieve data from your Navision.

 Examples: